Second Avenue Commons

 - Drop-in Center: offering personally hygiene and client services to individuals experiencing homelessness but who are not staying at the facility.

-- Congregate Sleeping & Hygiene Center: 92 beds in group sleeping rooms with appropriate personal hygiene facilities.
+- Congregate Sleeping & Hygiene Center: 92 beds in group sleeping rooms with appropriate personal hygiene facilities, with space for an additional 33 beds in the winter.

 - Community Space and Amenities: commons area including lounges, a library and computer room, lounges, kitchen, dining and outdoor space.

-These accommodations result in a facility of approximately 42,000 gross square feet which will be assembled on the Second Avenue site.
+These accommodations resulted in a five-story facility of 42,000 gross square feet assembled on the Second Avenue site in Downtown Pittsburgh.